LG Display tips strong fourth-quarter as third-quarter profit nears two-year high

 Orders for Apple's iPhone 6 and iPhone 6 Plus are expected to ramp up further in the fourth quarter following the launch of the devices in China, the world's largest smartphone market.

-Shares of LG Display closed 2.9 percent higher before the earnings release, compared with a 1.1 percent rise in the benchmark Kospi share index.
+Shares of LG Display closed 2.9 percent higher before the earnings release, compared with a 1.1 percent rise in the benchmark Kospi share index .KS11.

 (Reporting by Se Young Lee; Editing by Christopher Cushing)